dpawlows/ComputationalPhysics/lessons/L1/linux.rst

 OS offers efficiency benefits to those that perform repetitive tasks on their computer and that these benefits can lead to a large time savings over the course of a project.
-As such, I personally use a Mac for all of my work (you may ask why I do not simply use a pure Linux computer and save $$, not sell my soul to Apple, etc. but that is an argument for a different time).
+I personally use both a Linux computer and a Mac for all of my work.

 Many developers choose to purchase or build Windows computers and then `partition <https://www.computerhope.com/jargon/p/partition.htm#:~:text=When%20referring%20to%20a%20computer,run%20on%20the%20same%20device.>`_